atomwrath/amc_view/README.md

-# A Recipe/Menu UI with JupyterLite
+# A Restauraunt Recipe/Menu UI with JupyterLite

-This project aims to creates a user interface for viewing and interacting with recipe/menu data using JupyterLite and ipywidgets.
+This project aims to creates user interfaces for viewing and interacting with recipe/menu data using JupyterLite and ipywidgets.
+The code reads from a user supplied excel file containing a recipe sheet and a price list sheet (format yet to be specified).
+Currently there is one user interface for viewing ingredients and allergens ('amc_menu_view.py') and second that is used for editing recipes, menus and prices ('amc_menucost_code.py').

 ## Project Description